Untitled Consciousness Project

 Van Driver

-Revolutionary, wordsmith, and world explorer, Waldo “Van” Driver spread his wisdom in the West Village as part of The Cherry Lane Theater’s Cherry Pit Late Nite series – a flashback to the dawn of the Age of Aquarius, Van Driver is a 1960’s style happening exploring life-altering experiences and the bohemian counter-culture.
+Revolutionary, wordsmith, and world explorer, Waldo “Van” Driver spreads his wisdom in the West Village as part of The Cherry Lane Theater’s Cherry Pit Late Nite series.
+A flashback to the dawn of the Age of Aquarius, Van Driver is a 1960’s style happening exploring life-altering experiences and the bohemian counter-culture.

-Waldemer Driver, best known as “Van” was, in the early 1970s, a founder and leader of a spiritual commune in Pismo Beach known as the Starting Place, lead singer of the experimental psychedelic rock band, The People’s Liberation Bohemian Drum Orchestra, and an early creator of experimental performance art.
+In the early 1970s, Waldemer Driver, best known as “Van,” was a founder and leader of a spiritual commune in Pismo Beach known as the Starting Place, lead singer of the experimental psychedelic rock band, The People’s Liberation Bohemian Drum Orchestra, and an early creator of experimental performance art.

 Born in Pittsburgh Pennsylvania, Driver was a highly-decorated Marine veteran and martial arts expert by his 20s.
 After moving to California to become a Hollywood actor, he was heavily influenced by the L.A. beatnik scene and began to live a natural lifestyle, maintaining a vegan diet and “living according to Nature’s Laws.”
 Driver studied philosophy, religion, and esoteric spiritual teachings, even becoming a Vedantic monk for a time.

-In 1969, Van founded the wildly popular Scrum Juice Garage on the Sunset Strip.
-The “Garage” served organic vegan food, and Scrum, a green ‘super juice’, to such celebrity regulars as George Harrison, Sammy Davis Jr., and Marlon Brando.
+In 1969, Van founded the wildly popular Scrummm Juice Garage on the Sunset Strip.
+The “Garage” served organic vegan food, and Scrummm, a green ‘super juice,’ to such celebrity regulars as George Harrison, Sammy Davis Jr., and Marlon Brando.

-In the early 1970’s, Waldermar fused his own experiences with his Eastern religions and Waldo Driver evolved into Van Driver, the patriarch to a group of young people devoted to his teachings and philosophies.
-The group, supported by the earnings of the Scrum Garage (which often grossed $10,000 a day during its peak popularity), became the Spiritual Mechanics, a collection of over a hundred men and women living together in a commune outside of Pismo Beach.
+In the early 1970’s, Waldermar fused his own experiences with Eastern religions and evolved into Van Driver, the patriarch to a group of young people devoted to his teachings and philosophies.
+The group, supported by the earnings of the Scrummm Garage (which often grossed $10,000 a day during its peak popularity), became the Spiritual Mechanics, a collection of over a hundred men and women living together in a single-house commune outside of Pismo Beach.

 The philosophies of the ‘Mechanics’ have been kept secret by its members; however, they generally adopted a way of life that promoted, among other things, natural living and dying.